 python will invoke the system

 Python, but running

 source activate to activate any environment,

 source activate root, running

-Not all conda package installation specifications are possible to satisfy.
+Some conda package installation specifications are impossible to

 When an unsatisfiable request is made to conda, conda shows a message such as this one: